Signs and Diagnosis

 Why Early Detection is Important

-Diabetes is a serious disease that can lead to pain, disability, and death.
+Diabetes is a serious disease that can lead to a number of health problems such as heart disease, stroke, vision problems, kidney disease and even death.
 Sometimes people have symptoms but do not suspect diabetes.
 They delay scheduling a checkup because they do not feel sick.

-Many people do not find out they have the disease until they have diabetes complications, such as blurry vision or heart trouble.
+Many people do not find out they have the disease until they have diabetes complications, such as a heart attack or stroke.
 Finding out early if you have diabetes is important because treatment can prevent or delay the complications of the disease.